 The builder also generates a one-line summary that stitches the customer, outcome, and timeframe into a single sentence — perfect for a “win wire” Slack post, a slide, or the top of a case study.
 Because the structure separates context, challenge, solution, and result, the same story scales from a quick internal note to a full external case study.

-Lead with the number.
-“Reduced dispatch admin time by 65% within six weeks” is the line that gets repeated; the surrounding narrative exists to make it believable.
+Lead with the number in the one-line summary.
+“Reduced dispatch admin by 65% in six weeks” is the line people repeat in a debrief; the surrounding narrative makes it credible.